Robust and flexible learning of a high-dimensional classification rule using auxiliary outcomes: Robust and flexible learning using auxiliary outcomes with possible heterogeneous models

+In this section, we introduce our proposed method, which consists of two steps.
+The first step is to learn a linear representation using MTL incorporating the auxiliary outcomes.
+Denote the index set of auxiliary outcomes as $\mathcal{J}=\left\{1,2,\cdots, J\right\}$.

+In this work, we consider the following MTL method.
+We obtain a linear representation $\widehat{\bm w}_{\mathcal{J}}$ by solving

-where $\lambda_n$ is a tuning parameter and $\hat{\mathbb{E}}_n[\cdot]$ is the empirical expectation of training samples.
-In this pooled estimation, we estimate the $J+1$ decision rules for $Y_0, Y_1,\cdots, Y_J$, simultaneously.
-These $J+1$ decision rules are structured to learn a common parameter $\bm\beta$, which is the direction shared by all the outcomes.
-In addition, the thresholds represented by $c_j$'s can be different for each outcome to accommodate possible heterogeneity.
+where $\lambda_N$ is a tuning parameter and $\widehat{\mathbb{E}}_N[\cdot]$ is the empirical expectation of both the target and source-only datasets.
+In this procedure, we estimate $J$ decision rules for $\{Y_j\}_{j\in \mathcal{J}}$, simultaneously.
+These decision rules are structured to learn a common parameter $\bm w$, which is the direction shared by all outcomes.
+In addition, the intercept represented by $c_j$'s can be different for each outcome to accommodate possible heterogeneity.
+Leveraging information from auxiliary outcomes (and/or the source-only dataset), the estimator $\widehat{\bm w}_{\mathcal{J}}$ can approach ${\bm w}^*_{\mathcal{J}}$ with a low estimation error, where ${\bm w}^*_{\mathcal{J}}$ is the minimizer of